cchitsiang/awesome-stars/topics.md

 - [doug-martin/goqu](https://github.com/doug-martin/goqu) - SQL builder and query library for golang
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - 🚀SQL stream processing with Postgres-like experience. 🪄More than a modern alternative to Apache Flink.
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB is a Server for Artificial Intelligence Logic.
-Enabling developers to ship AI powered projects to production in a fast and scalable way.
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [Ff00ff/mammoth](https://github.com/Ff00ff/mammoth) - A type-safe Postgres query builder for TypeScript.
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊